 The New Testament contains the New Covenant of Salvation.
 Here Jesus tells us that He redeems the whole human race with His sacrificial love.
 He also offers a deeper spirituality beyond the pithy law-abiding regimen of Judaism.

-Read the New Testament to find what it means to be a Christian.
+Read the New Testament to find out what it means to be a Christian.
 Find the way to better relationships and fuller personal development.